Jason Barker

-Jason Barker (born 1971) is a British theorist of contemporary French philosophy, film director, screenwriter, and producer.
-He is a professor of cultural studies at Kyung Hee University in the Graduate School of British and American Language and Culture, and visiting professor at the European Graduate School, where he teaches in the Faculty of Media and Communication alongside Alain Badiou, Judith Butler, Jacques Rancière, Avital Ronell, Slavoj Žižek, and others.
+Jason Barker (born 1971) is a British scholar of contemporary French philosophy, a novelist, film director, screenwriter, and producer.
+He is Honorable Professor at Kyung Hee University in the College of Foreign Language and Literature, where he teaches a masters course on Marxism and Literature with the British philosopher Ray Brassier.
+He was previously a visiting professor at the European Graduate School, having taught in the Faculty of Media and Communication alongside Alain Badiou, Judith Butler, Jacques Rancière, Avital Ronell, Slavoj Žižek, and others.

 Most notable for his translation and introductions to the philosophy of Alain Badiou, Barker draws on an eclectic range of influences including neoplatonism, Lacanian psychoanalysis, and Marxism.
 Writing in both the English and French languages, Barker has also contributed to debates in post-Marxism.

 Early life

 Barker was born in London, England.
 He studied at the Surrey Institute of Art & Design, University College, and graduated with a degree in media studies in 1995.
 He then studied philosophy at Cardiff University, obtaining a PhD in 2003.